 Unlike in other services, sailors are referred to by their actual jobs.
 An E-5 in the Army could be an infantryman or a food service specialist, but you would still call them Sergeant.
 You might be able to distinguish an infantryman by a Combat Infantry Badge or Expert Infantry Badge, but they're still a Sergeant.
 In the navy, although an E-5 is a Petty Officer 2nd Class, they could be identified as a Yeoman 2nd Class, Boatswain's Mate 2nd Class, or even Legalman 2nd Class.
 Of course, as jobs are eliminated and new ones are made, the list of titles based on rates changes.
-Here are some odd Navy rates that have gone the way of the dodo.

 1. Loblolly Boy

 The early days of the American Navy were not pretty.
 Pay was poor, work conditions were rough, and amputation was prescribed like water, motrin and changing your socks are today.
 As such, it was the duty of loblolly boys to assist the ship's surgeon in collecting the amputated limbs.
 They also hauled the buckets of tar that were used to cauterize the bloody stumps and spread sand to absorb the spilled blood.
 On top of their gruesome duties, the boys were also responsible for spoon feeding the patients a thick porridge called "loblolly" from which their name was derived.
 Loblolly boys remained in the Navy's books until 1861.
 After going through several name changes and evolutions, loblolly boys are known today as hospital corpsmen.